peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public override string ToString();

-Converts this object to a text string.
+ Converts this object to a text string.  <b>Return Value:</b>

-<b>Return Value:</b>

 A string representation of this object.
-If this object's value is infinity or not-a-number, the result is the analogous return value of the `EDecimal.ToString`  method.
-Otherwise, the return value has the following form: `[-]numerator/denominator`  .
+If this object's value is infinity or not-a-number, the result is the analogous return value of the  `EDecimal.ToString` EDecimal.ToString method.
+Otherwise, the return value has the following form:  `[-]numerator/denominator` [-]numerator/denominator .

 <a id="ToUInt16Checked"></a>
 ### ToUInt16Checked

     public ushort ToUInt16Checked();

-Converts this number's value to a 16-bit unsigned integer if it can fit in a 16-bit unsigned integer after truncating to an integer.
+ Converts this number's value to a 16-bit unsigned integer if it can fit in a 16-bit unsigned integer after truncating to an integer.  <b>Return Value:</b>

-<b>Return Value:</b>

 This number's value, truncated to a 16-bit unsigned integer.